1j01/janitorial-android/README.md

 # [Janitorial Android][demo]

-An HTML5 remake of [Junkbot][] / [Junkbot Undercover][], maybe a sequel / spinoff?
+An HTML5 remake of [Junkbot][] and [Junkbot Undercover][], maybe a sequel / spinoff?
 Not sure what direction this project will take.

 [![](images/teaser.png)][demo]

 [Try it out here!][demo]

-Done so far:
+All mechanics from the original games are implemented:
-- Brick dragging mechanics, including when grabs are ambiguous until you drag up or down, with cursors for different drags (up, down, or either)
+- Dragging bricks, and handling grabs that are ambiguous until you drag up or down, with cursors for different dragging options (up, down, or either)
 - Loading the original level format
 - Junkbot's movement and animations
 - Recycling bins (the level goals)
 - Fire bricks
 - Fans
 - Switches
+- Jump blocks
 - Dripping pipes
 - Shield powerups
 - Gearbots, climbbots, flybots, and eyebots (aside from exact timings and some edge cases)